 - Reader profile: who it is and why they should care about your writing

 - Call to action: what you want the reader to do after reading your piece

 Effective planning is important for great writing.
-It will help you understand where a piece of content fits in as a part of a larger strategy, which can help you determine what to include and how to write.
+It will help you understand where a piece of content fits in as a part of a larger strategy and what to include in it.